jesuscuevas/csus_website/_posts/2021-03-09-introduction-to-XML.md

 }
 ```

-123 GO- why do you think they call it JavaScript Object Notation?
+123 GO- JSON stands for Javascript Object Notation.
+Why?

+# If we didn't know XML, how might we find and extract the tag `CityNm`?

 ```julia